Dry Cleaner

 When you spill food on nice clothes, is it better to try and get it out immediately with a wet napkin, or will that make it worse?
 If I just let it set, does that make it easier for a professional to get it out later?

-Asked by redsox07 almost 12 years ago
+Asked by redsox07 over 12 years ago

 Using a wet napkin can aggravate the situation.
 For example, quite often silks may be dyed with a water soluble dye.
 The wet napkin along with the abrasive action of wiping the stain off can remove the dye from the garment in the area wiped.
 The best thing you could do would be to just blot the stain with a dry napkin to remove any of the excess staining substance, then bring the garment to your dry cleaners as soon as you can, letting the stained garment set for too long can make the stain more difficult to remove.
 Make sure to point the stain out and tell the dry cleaner what the stain is for the best results.